 The HLG Photo Mode is another quirky addition.
 Exclusive to Panasonic, the HLG Photo Mode is intended to bring the most into images that feature light sources such as sparkling starlight or glaring sunlight.

 HLG stands for Hybrid-Log Gamma, which was created by television broadcasters.
-This mode solves the problem of compatibility with HDR content and non-HDR displays, and so HLG was born.
+This mode solves the problem of compatibility with HDR content and non-HDR displays.

 This mode provides a much wider dynamic range to reproduce light and shadows with more natural contrast.
 These files can then be exported as HSP files and be viewed with Panasonic’s HDMI cable connection.